 COMM3020.
 Organizational Communication (3)

 PSYC1550.
 Introduction to Psychology (3)

 REST3560.
-World Religions: Asian Traditions (2); or,
+World Religions: Asian Traditions (2); or

 REST3570.
-World Religions: Western Traditions (2)

-(to complement the one taken as a minor requirement)
+World Religions: Western Traditions (2) (to complement the one taken as a minor requirement)

 SOGY2250.
 Issues of Developing Nations I (3)

-$\,$ 6 hours of a modern foreign language (For Christian Ministry majors this is in addition to
+6 hours of a modern foreign language (for Christian Ministry majors this is in addition to GREK2110 or HEBR2110)

-GREK2110 or HEBR2110.)
+Minor, Parachurch Ministries

+Administrator: Mike Kipp Requirements: 19 credits

+PRTH1710.
+Introduction to Christian Ministry (1) PRTH1900.
+Introduction to Parachurch Ministry (2)

+PRTH3400.
+Cross-Cultural Communication of the Gospel (2)

+PRTH3750.
+Compassionate Ministries (2)

+PRTH3960.
+Field Experience in Parachurch Ministry (2)

+PRTH4960.
+Internship in Parachurch Ministry (3)

+CHED3820.
+Introduction to Youth Ministry (2)

+CHED3860.
+Advanced Youth Ministry (2)

+COMM2030.
+Interpersonal Communications (3)

 Minor, Pastoral Ministries

 Administrator: Jay Akkerman

 This minor with the Christian Ministry major fulfills the educational requirements for ordination in the Church of the Nazarene.

-Requirements: 15-19 credits
+Requirements:15-18 credits

-PRTH4760.
-Communicating the Gospel (2)
+THEO3590.
+Theology of the Church (3)

 4000 level course (2) in (BIBL) biblical literature in addition to all biblical literature courses required for general education and the student's major

 Choose one of the following: